thepeanutgalleryandco/create-and-mint-nft-collection/README.md

 Modify the following parts at the very least, below are just sample values that I used in a demo.

 #### a.
-If you are planning on using Solana, then update this section.
+If you are planning on using Solana, then update this section
 <img width="1134" alt="Screenshot 2022-01-13 at 12 47 25" src="https://user-images.githubusercontent.com/52892685/149316077-8479678d-57fc-418f-9a91-4d74c26e8b59.png">

 #### b.
 Update your layer configurations